 –

 However, when a Christian is married legitimately (intimately joined to another sexually; acceptable to God), they glorify God in His creation and redemption.
 It is a male connecting (sexual intimacy) himself to his female helpmate, whom God designed for him making them one, as Christ is one with His church.
-Done this way by Christians, marriage is sacred.
+Done this holy legitimate way by Christians, marriage is sacred.
 Otherwise, it is fornicated and defiled.

 –